Jamui district

 Jamui district is a district among 38 districts of Bihar state, India.
 The district was formed on 21 February 1991, when it was separated from Munger district.
+The district headquarters is Jamui.
 It is located at a longitude of 86° 13'E and the latitude is 24° 55'N.

 History

 Various literature indicates that Jamui was once known as Jambhiyaagram.
 According to Jainism, the 24th Tirthankara lord Mahavira attained omniscience (Kevala Jnana) in Jambhiyagram situated on the bank of river named Ujjihuvaliya.
 Another place traced as "Jrimbhikgram" on the bank of Rijuvalika river, resembles Jambhiyagram, Ujjhuvaliya.

 The Hindi translation of the words Jambhiya and Jrimbhikgram is Jamuhi which is developed in the recent time as Jamui.

 With the passage of time, the river Ujhuvaliya /Rijuvalika is supposed to be developed as the river Ulai and as such both the place are still found in Jamui.
 The Ulai river is still flowing nearby Jamui.
 The old name of Jamui has been traced as Jambhubani in a copper plate which has been kept in Patna Museum.
 This plate clarifies that in the 12th century, Jambhubani was today's Jamui.
 Thus, the two ancient names as Jambhiyagram and Jambubani prove that this district was important as a religious place for Jains, and it was also a place of Gupta Empire.

 In the 19th century; the historian Buchanan also visited this place in 1811 and found the historical facts.
 According to other historians Jamui, was also famous in the era of the Mahabharata.

 According to available literature, Jamui was related to Gupta and Pala rulers before the 12th century.
 But after that this place became famous for Chandel rulers.
 Prior to Chandel Raj, this place was ruled by Nigoria, who was defeated by Chandels and the dynasty of Chandela founded in the 13th century.
 The kingdom of Chandels spread over the whole of Jamui.

 According to Joseph David Freedone Melik Beglar there is the ruin of an old fort in indpe which belongs to Nigoria ruler.

 Arun Bharti is the current Member of Parliament from Jamui.

 The district is currently a part of the Red Corridor.